 Aurora Workers' Compensation Attorneys

-As the second largest city in the State of Illinois, Aurora is also home to numerous manufacturers and has a strong connection to the transportation industry.
+As the second-largest city in the State of Illinois, Aurora is also home to numerous manufacturers and has a leading connection to the transportation industry.

-Whenever one of Aurora’s many workers is harmed on the job, our Aurora workers' compensation attorneys are there to represent their needs and interests.
-We work to ensure they receive every bit of compensation they deserve to meet the cost of their medical treatment and out of pocket expenses throughout their physical recoveries.
+Whenever one of the city's many workers is harmed on the job, our Aurora workers' compensation attorneys are there to represent their needs and interests.
+We work to ensure they receive all the compensation they deserve to meet the cost of their medical treatment and out of pocket expenses throughout their physical recoveries.

 To find out why we are one of the most trusted and awarded personal injury firms in the area, contact us to arrange a consultation for legal advice, disability benefits, family laws, and workers' compensation cases.

-If you or a family member was injured on the job and are in need of an Aurora workers compensation lawyer, contact Rosenfeld Injury Lawyers LLC today for a free consultation.Aurora’s Historical Links to Industry and Manufacturing
+If you or a family member was injured on the job and in need of an Aurora workers' compensation lawyer, contact Rosenfeld Injury Lawyers LLC for a free consultation.Aurora's Historical Links to Industry and Manufacturing

-Most of Chicago’s suburbs have histories of deep involvement in manufacturing at some point and Aurora is no different.
+Most of Chicago's suburbs have histories of deep involvement in manufacturing over the decades, and Aurora is no different.
 It has played host to notable companies that include Lyon Workspace Products, the Chicago Corset Company, the Aurora Brewing Company, Stephens-Adamson Company, the Aurora Silverplate Manufacturing Company, Barber-Greene, Allsteel Metals, Western Wheeled Scraper Works and Caterpillar.